TheRoddyWMS/Roddy/README.md

 == Changelist

+- (TEST) Roddy can now create auto filenames, if there was no filename pattern for a file.
+  This is currently enabled by default!
+Auto filenames are placed in the output directory and contain the job name, the parameter name, the job id and the suffix .auto.

 - (WIP) add the createworkflow runmode to Roddy.

 - (TEST) A working and version of Roddys built in Brawl language.
 Brawl is be a very basic